MarkBaggett/domain_stats/README.md

 # domain_stats2

-ATTENTION:    THIS CODE BASE IS CURRENTLY IN BETA

-But I have some exciting news.
-The SANS isc is providing some funding and will pay for whois API access.
+The SANS ISC (Internet Storm Center) is providing some funding and will pay for whois API access.
 This improves the data quality and reliability but it completely changes the way I access the data.
 This requires a significant rewrite.
-This is in a transitional state right now as I move from the old to the new.
+This is in a transitional state right now as I move from the old to the new. **Note ISC Integration is disabled for the moment until it's release.

 TO INSTALL: